-To remove dust and particulate matter we generally recommend the use of an electronic grade detergent such as Hellmanex III.
+To remove dust and particulate matter the use of an electronic grade detergent such as Hellmanex III is generally recommended.
 However, it's also important to remove any residues on the surface for which a semi-polar solvent such as acetone/IPA is helpful.
 Finally, it is usually worth chemically preparing a substrate before applying the first layer by using either a basic NaOH solution or an oxygen plasma/UV Ozone to produce "-OH" terminations which are excellent for most coating processes.
-As such, we use the below standard cleaning routine for most substrates.
-Where possible we use a solution-based NaOH process for providing "-OH" surface terminations for ease and simplicity but in the case of silicon this will wreck the surface so we use an oxygen plasma treatment instead.
+As such, the below standard cleaning routine should be used for most substrates.
+Where possible, use a solution-based NaOH process for providing "-OH" surface terminations for ease and simplicity but in the case of silicon this will wreck the surface, so use an oxygen plasma treatment instead.

-Once a substrate is clean we then usually store it in a clean environment (often in DI water) to avoid dust and other contaminants.
+Once a substrate is clean, store it in a clean environment (often in DI water) to avoid dust and other contaminants.
 This is important as even though dust can be blown off a substrate it often leads to a change in surface energy where the dust particle was placed which can lead to pin-holes on the surface such as the below example.

 Aggregation and Filtration